-1. Bring a commuter mug in your carry-on bag.
+- Bring a refillable water bottle or commuter mug in your carry-on bag.
 By having the flight attendant pour your drinks directly into the mug you’ll not only avoid spills, but will need fewer refills.

-4. If you live in a small space or are visiting someone in a small space, storing a suitcase is no easy task.
-Leave the attic for holiday decorations with a Lipault 0% Suitcase.
+- If you live in a small space or are visiting someone in a small space, storing a suitcase is no easy task.
+Leave the attic for holiday decorations with a collapsible suitcase like this one.
 It folds completely flat so you can store it under a bed, behind a door or in a tiny closet.

-5. If you are going to break your back over the holidays it should be dancing in stilettos on New Year’s Eve, not running through the airport with a 10lb tote.
-Choose a wheeled or backpack style bag as your carry-on.
+- If you are going to break your back it should be dancing in stilettos, not running through the airport with a 10lb tote.
+So choose a wheeled or backpack style bag as your carry-on.
 With room for a laptop or tablet, reading materials, your neck pillow and even a small clutch or handbag, you’ll have everything you need to travel in comfort and without breaking a sweat, or your back.

 Tis’ the season for gift giving panic.
 It starts great, you think you're going to get creative, find something funny and impress your office white ...Read More

 We have all started to adapt to working from home.
 We nailed down our rotation of sweats and we've become experts at choosing the perfect meme in S...Read More

 You thought you would save time working from home, there’s no commute and getting ready takes only a few minutes.
 With all that extra time you sho...Read More